Elks fall in semifinal PKs

 Elks coach Nate Plum then tried to use that momentum to tell Ball at halftime to be more aggressive.

-"'OK, buddy it's time to be a little bit even more dangerous and try to start taking people on,'" Plum said.
+"'OK, buddy it's time to be a little bit even more dangerous and try to start taking people on,'" Elk Rapids head coach Nate Plum said.
 "Obviously Mason (Travis) loves to take people on, and it's one of those things that we have to keep encouraging out of Preston.
 You're that good, start taking over the game."

 Schepers stopped a penalty shot 6:23 into the first 10-minute overtime when Ball was hauled down inside the box.